bhunting/DOCS/Equipment/git-commands.md

   * Delete old local feature branch
   * Delete old remote feature branch

-  * Alternative is rebase -i off of origin/master
-  * Push directly to origin HEAD:master
+Alternative is rebase -i off of origin/master and push directly to origin HEAD:master
-  *

 Goal is to have master branch buildable and deployable at all time.
 Anything checked into master must be at least reviewed and pass automated testing.